ircv3/ircv3-specifications/extensions/metadata.md

 The expected handling of individual metadata keys SHOULD be defined and listed in the IRCv3 extension registry.

+## Batch type

+This specification adds the `metadata` batch type.

+This batch MUST be sent to clients on connection and as reply to successful `METADATA GET`, `METADATA LIST`, and `METADATA SYNC` subcommands.

+This batch type does not take any parameter, and clients MUST ignore them if any.

 ## Notifications

 Clients can either be subscribed to a key, or not subscribed to it.
 By default, clients are not subscribed to any keys.
 They can subscribe and unsubscribe from keys using the [`SUB`](#metadata-sub) and [`UNSUB`](#metadata-unsub) subcommands.
 The server MUST allow clients to subscribe to any valid keys, including privileged keys the client cannot access at the time of subscription.